Audio updated March 31, 2026, for Apple device compatibility and a better infographic. This article has been edited for brevity and readability.

 A healthier liver produces fewer triglyceride-rich lipoproteins.

-- Maintain a daily feeding window of 8–10 hours
+- Helpful habits: Reduce alcohol, maintain a daily feeding window of 8-10 hours, and avoid overeating at night.

 7. Prioritize Postprandial Metabolism